Best places to cruise in Australia, New Zealand and the South Pacific

-There’s never been a better time to cruise Australasia.
-Due to increasing popularity, cruise lines are basing more ships than ever in this part of the world.
-Whether you want to bask on a white sand beach, venture into the rainforests of Papua New Guinea or sail round Australia, we’ve rounded up the best cruises around Australia, New Zealand and the South Pacific islands.
+So whether you want to bask on a white sand beach, venture into the rainforests of Papua New Guinea or sail around Australia, we’ve rounded up the best cruises around Australia, New Zealand and the South Pacific islands to celebrate the exciting news.

 Papa New Guinea